 10 “real world” 3D PLC application environments that graphically simulate process control operations in the following applications: Batch Mixing, Bottling Line, Dual-Compressor, Elevator, Moving Car Wash, Silo, Single-Compressor, Stationary Car Wash, Traffic Lights and Warehouse Door.

 One of the main features of the PLC II program is the complete integration of lab experiments within the presentation of theory.
-The multimedia disk (or USB) presents nineteen modules of interactive curriculum using text, video, 2D and 3D animations, photos, audio clips and interactive PLC simulations.
+The web based curriuclum presents nineteen modules of interactive curriculum using text, video, 2D and 3D animations, photos, audio clips and interactive PLC simulations.
 The average completion time of the nineteen training modules is thirty-two weeks of part-time study.

 Each of the following 19 modules includes learning objectives, practical applications, technical tips, interactive labs, review questions and online final exams: